cool-RR/GarlicSim-for-Python-3.x/README.markdown

 # Current state #

-Garlicsim is at version 0.2.x, which is an alpha release.
+Garlicsim is at version 0.4, which is an alpha release.
 It is still very experimental, and there are probably many bugs.
-If you run into any trouble, [drop me a mail](mailto:cool-rr@cool-rr.com).
+If you run into any trouble, let us know immediately in the [mailing list](mailto:garlicsim@librelist.org).

 At this experimental stage of the project, backward compatibility will _not_ be maintained.
 However, I will be available to assist in issues related to backward compatibility.